Cong-Ling/Home_Page/_pages/research.md

 author_profile: true
 ---

-My research covers coding and information theory, post-quantum cryptography, communications and signal processing, with an emphasis on lattices and their applications.
+My research focuses on the study of lattices and their applications to coding and cryptography, as well as exploring their connections with number theory and quantum information.
 A lattice is a regular array of points which generalizes the concept of the integers to multiple dimensions.
 Lattices are central objects in modern number theory, underpin sphere packing and capacity-achieving codes, and are the leading approach to post-quantum cryptography.
 Our work lies at the interface of information theory, number theory, cryptography and quantum information.

 **Current interests**

-- Lattice coding and cryptography
+- Post-quantum cryptography
-- Coding and wireless communications
+- Coding and information theory
-- Information theory
-- Signal processing

 ## Selected research projects